SebastianObi/LXMF-Tools/lxmf_distribution_group/README.md

   type = cluster

   # Slash-separated list with the names of this cluster.
+  # This feature can be used to build multi level group structures.
+  # All send messages that match the name (all levels) will be received.
+  # The last name is the main name of this group and is used as source for send messages.
   # No spaces are allowed in the name.
-  # All send messages that match the name will be received.
-  # The last name is the main name of this group
-  # and is used as source for send messages.
   display_name = County/Region/City

+  #### Router settings ####
+  [router]

+  # Enable/Disable router functionality.
+  enabled = True

+  # Comma-separated list with the names for which the messages are to be routed/repeated.
+  # The names and levels must match the used display_name of the cluster accordingly.
+  # No spaces are allowed in the name.
+  display_name = Country,Country/Region

+  #### High availability settings ####
+  [high_availability]

+  # Enable/Disable this functionality.
+  enabled = False

+  # Role of this node (master/slave)
+  role = master

+  # Peer address
+  peer =

   #### Statistic/Counter settings ####